Geoffrey Kingscote KC

 Geoffrey specializes in financial remedy cases, including those involving pre nuptial agreements, offshore trusts and complex business structures.
-He has appeared in many recent leading cases on special contribution (Cooper-Hohn), non-matrimonial assets (K v L and Jones v Jones) and pre nuptial agreements (Radmacher)
+He has appeared in many recent leading cases on special contribution (Cooper-Hohn), non-matrimonial assets (K v L and Jones v Jones) and pre nuptial agreements (Radmacher).
+He has conducted a substantial number of private FDRs/early neutral evaluations.

 Financial remedy applications.